raspberrypilearning/target-practice-simplified/en/step_7.md

 </div>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-We use <span style="color: #0faeb0; font-weight: bold;"> conditions</span> all the time to make decisions.
-We could say 'if the pencil is blunt, then sharpen it'.
-Similarly, `if` conditions let us write code that do something different depending on whether a condition is true or false.
+`if`<span style="color: #0faeb0; font-weight: bold;"> conditions</span> let us write code to do something different depending on whether a condition is true or false.
+In the real world we make decisions all the time.
+For example, we could say 'if the pencil is blunt, then sharpen it'.
 </p>

 ### Display the scores